Ender's Game: Novel Study

 Master's Degree in Civil Engineering from University of Ottawa

-Bachelor's Degree in Accounting from Babcock University
+Bachelor's Degree in Education from University of Montevallo

 Bachelor's Degree in Education from Mount Holyoke College